broncowdd/BoZoN/readme.md

 - update: auto_restrict to a better secured version
 - update: auto_thumbnail to the last version

-# TODO
+## TODO
+- move a file to another folder
+- add a share button
-- add a config page
+- add a config page (file status by default public/private, etc)
+- change uniqid system to a day-moth-year-hour-minutes-seconds system
 - some security enhancements
-- maybe a «protected link» mode available only for one person (I'm just thinking ^^)
+- maybe a «protected link» mode available only for one person (I'm just thinking ^^)ers
-- Folders
+- serious tests on mobile devices (not done yet)
+- manage a public file access on the index.php page (public/private button)

-# used libraries
+## used libraries
 I only used a few libs I made
 - auto_restrict : to easily lock access to a page and handle basic security features
 - auto_thumbs : a function to generate all the thumbnails
 - auto_dropzone : a lib that handle the drag and drop function only by including it in a script

-# FAQ
+## FAQ
 - can't see icons / problems uploading / list refresh problem : take a look to access rights (folders / files)
+- I want to change my password / I forgot my password ! : just use your FTP client and delete the *auto_restrict_files* folder, then try to login again and create a new login/pass.